RMZeroFour/Pixel-Engine/README.md

 ## Prerequisites

-There are no additional dependencies outside the Windows Api, which is present in all windows installations.
+There are no additional dependencies outside the Windows Api, which is present in all windows installations, and some basic .Net Framework libraries which are present with all C# installations.

 ## Examples